 What to see in Portugal

--The Azores is a remote collection of nine gorgeous islands that have, thus far, been spared from the worst effects of overdevelopment and mass tourism.
+-The Azores is a remote collection of nine gorgeous islands that have, so far, been spared from the worst effects of overdevelopment and mass tourism.

 -The Jeronimos Monastery in downtown Lisbon is one of the world's best examples of Manueline architecture.